uhe-org/uhe-todo-list/README.md

 Simple Rainmeter to-do list skin based on [Pernickety/rainmeter-todo-list](https://github.com/Pernickety/rainmeter-todo-list).

+This is in the early stages of development.
+This can break and you may lose all your data, so use at your own risk.

 ## Installing

 * Download and place entire `uhe-todo-list` and [`uhe`](https://github.com/Joehuu/uhe) folder in your Rainmeter skins location